-Dainty china tea sets and vintage tearoom décor, enveloped by the aroma of fresh, decadent pastries – Betty Blythe Café strikes at the heart of quintessential British culture.
-It’s one of my favourite local venues in which to take shelter from the rain, with a warm cinnamon bun and well-brewed cup of earl grey to help me keep calm and carry on.
+Dainty china tea sets and vintage tearoom decor, enveloped by the aroma of fresh, decadent pastries – Betty Blythe Café strikes at the heart of quintessential British culture.
+One of my favourite local venues in which to take shelter from the rain with a well-brewed cup of earl grey, to help you keep calm and carry on.

 Businesses of Convenience vs. Businesses of Soul

 The atmosphere at Betty Blythe reminds me of an extract from a talk by one of my idols, Brandon Truaxe the founder of Deciem, who mentioned that there are two types of businesses: those of convenience and those of soul.
 A business of convenience is your local Starbucks, you know what to expect at every single one of their chains and as a result of their consistent ability to replicate and deliver the basics, they can now be located in every convenient spot around town.